hannibal002/SkyHanni/docs/tutorials/graph_network.md

 Every action you do in the Graph Editor (adding and removing nodes or edges, renaming nodes, adding and removing tags, node weight changes, direction changes of edges), even big actions (loading, unloading the whole graph) can be undone via `Control` + `Z`.
 It also supports
 Redo via `Control` + `Y`.

+Both are bound to the physical key position, which follows the US layout.
+On a QWERTY keyboard the two are therefore swapped: Undo is
+`Control` + `Y` and Redo is `Control` + `Z`.

 #### Select Node by Looking